Urshan Graduate School of Theology: Academics

-UGST offers three degrees: Master of Divinity, Master of Christian Ministry (which has elective tracks in the fields of Counseling and Missiology) and Master of Theological Studies.
+UGST offers six certificates: Apostolic Studies, Biblical Studies (NT), Historical Studies, Intercultural Studies, Pastoral Care and Counseling, and UPCI-Endorsed Chaplains.
+It offers three master's degrees: Master of Divinity, Master of Arts in Christian Ministry, and Master of Theological Studies.
+Beginning in Fall 2024, UGST also offers a Doctor of Ministry (D.Min) program.

 Accreditation

 In 2010, Urshan Graduate School of Theology received full accreditation from the Association of Theological Schools (ATS) for the maximum initial period of five years.

-ATS is the primary accrediting agency for graduate theological education recognized by the U.S. Government.
-Its accreditation is equal to that of the secular regional accrediting associations.
-Some schools offer credits through a contractual arrangement with secular or other Christian colleges that are accredited, but do not have their own accreditation.
+On July 25, 2020, the Higher Learning Commission granted Urshan Graduate School of Theology and Urshan University regional accreditation.

 Center for the Study of Oneness Pentecostalism

-The Center for the Study of Oneness Pentecostalism contains the archives for the United Pentecostal Church International and the curator, Robin Johnston, is a member of the adjunct faculty.
+The Center for the Study of Oneness Pentecostalism contains the archives for the United Pentecostal Church International, Urshan University, and Urshan Graduate School of Theology.
+The Center is located on Urshan's campus.